openconfig/gribi/doc/motivation.md

 "goes away".
 Tension exists being approaches that prefer removing that routing information, and approaches that prefer to 'fail static' based on the last available entries.
-In order to provide for both approaches within gRIBI, two modes of operation are proposed.
+In order to provide for both approaches within gRIBI, two modes of operation are proposed (specified by the client at connection time).

  * a mode of operation where the entries on the server are not tied to session state (fail static).